Sustainable Agriculture: The Role of Plant Breeding Innovation (SA-PBI)

 Over the next few decades, the sustainability of global food and agricultural systems will increasingly be challenged by a diversity of converging factors including the need to nourish a growing global population in the context of increasingly scarce resources.
 Existing, emerging, and on-the-horizon agricultural tools for improved management of soil, water, weeds, pests, and disease, as well as harvest and post-harvest practices, present opportunities to address the critical need to achieve agricultural sustainability.
 In particular, generations of research and discovery have driven dramatic scientific and technological advances in crop development by employing a range of tools and practices involving breeding strategies, genotyping, phenotyping, and improved generational turnaround.
 While it is widely recognized that such tools can significantly impact the sustainability of food and agricultural systems worldwide, understanding the relationship between specific advances and agricultural sustainability remains open to interpretation, especially with respect to the diverse perspectives and priorities found throughout private sector, governmental, and public advocacy communities.ISGP/SA-PBI Conference Structure

 The critical debate and extended caucus format pioneered by the ISGP has been used for over a decade to promote the candid exchange of ideas and clarity of priorities required for real-world decisions on a wide range of topics (http://scienceforglobalpolicy.org/).
 As a not-for-profit, 501(c)(3), non-partisan organization, the ISGP does not itself independently express opinions nor lobby on any issue.
-The invitation-only, ISGP/SA-PBI conference, convened in a not-for-attribution environment defined by the Chatham House Rule, seeks to address the diverse views held by stakeholders and subject-matter experts engaged throughout global food and agricultural systems.
+The invitation-only, ISGP/SA-PBI conference, convened in a not-for-attribution environment defined by the Chatham House Rule, sought to address the diverse views held by stakeholders and subject-matter experts engaged throughout global food and agricultural systems.